-Ukraine’s judo Paralympic and world champion Inna Cherniak is feeling positive about her change from the women’s -57kg to the -52kg ahead of her season debut at the International Blind Sports Federation (IBSA) Judo Grand Prix in Antalya, Turkey.
+Ukraine’s judo Paralympic and world champion Inna Cherniak is feeling positive about her change from the women’s -57kg to the -52kg ahead of her season debut at the International Blind Sports Federation (IBSA) Judo World Cup in Antalya, Turkey.

 But in late 2017 Cherniak and her coached decided to try something different.
-At the Grand Prix in Tashkent, Uzbekistan, in October, Cherniak took on a new field of rivals with great success.
+At the World Cup in Tashkent, Uzbekistan, in October, Cherniak took on a new field of rivals with great success.

 “In Rio 2016 I competed in -57kg and was the champion.
 Now, me and my coach decided to change my category for -52kg and I feel good,” Cherniak said, also looking ahead to the 2018 IBSA World Championships in Lisbon, Portugal.

 “That will be first major competition after the Paralympic Games in Rio.
 Some other athletes are changing weight category too.
 We see that rivalry in international judo is growing.
 It will be interesting.”